-There is often default functionality that the device wishes to set up.
-The resources associated with this functionality are then owned by the device itself.
-In this case, the device will set the relevant owner object to a string starting with 'monitor'.
+There is often default functionality that the device or the administrator of the probe (often the network administrator) wishes to set up.
+The resources associated with this functionality are then owned by the device itself or by the network administrator, and are intended to be long-lived.
+In this case, the device or the administrator will set the relevant owner object to a string starting with 'monitor'.
 Indiscriminate modification of the monitor-owned configuration by network management stations is discouraged.
-In fact, a network management station should only modify these objects under the direction of the administrator of the probe, often the network administrator.
+In fact, a network management station should only modify these objects under the direction of the administrator of the probe.